The SPECIALIST Lexicon

 About Lexicon

-The SPECIALIST LEXICON was first released in 1994.
-It is intended to be a general English lexicon that includes many biomedical terms.
-It contains a range of linguistic knowledge, which includes syntactic categorization, variant forms, and specifications of acronyms and abbreviations.
-It is the fundamental piece for biomedical natural language processing (NLP) and used in the development of UMLS Metathesaurus.
+The SPECIALIST LEXICON was first released in 1994 and is designed as a general English lexicon with extensive biomedical terminology.
+It encodes a broad range of linguistic knowledge, which includes syntactic categorization, variant forms, and specifications of acronyms and abbreviations.
+The Lexicon is a fundamental resource for biomedical natural language processing (NLP) and played a central role in the development of UMLS Metathesaurus.

-The SPECIALIST LEXICON consists of unit lexical records.
-A lexical record can be represented in text format, XML format, and Java object.
+The SPECIALIST LEXICON is composed of unit lexical records, which can be represented in text format, XML format, or as Java objects.
 For example, the record of "medicine" can be represented as:

 • Text Format